chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

 // }
 ```

 Next, we'll update what happens when a `CallExpr` is interpreted.
-Remember that a call expression looks like `(proc arg1)` , where `proc` is a built-in procedure or a lambda.
+Remember that a call expression looks like `(proc arg1)` , where `proc` is a primitive procedure or a lambda.

 ```js
 interpret(expr, env) {